-In the WAN framework, these problems are integrated with the problems related to the inexact evaluation of the cost functional.
-Indeed, each evaluation of the operator norm, which is defined as a supremum over the elements of the adversarial network, necessitates solving the solution of an optimization problem that, for the classical WAN method, can become ill-posed due to the presence of direct normalization, and is therefore subject to a possibly relevant error.
-If, during the overall minimization procedure, this error becomes comparable, or even dominant, with respect to the value of the cost functional itself, the optimization procedure will lose effectiveness and likely display oscillations.
-To mitigate this phenomenon, developing more stable and accurate approaches for evaluating the operator norm is crucial.
-In the framework of WAN, we propose two alternative ways of evaluating the operator that avoid direct normalization and improves the overall convergence of the minimization procedure.
+In the WAN framework, aforementioned problems are integrated with the problems related to the inexact evaluation of the cost functional, which is defined as a supremum over the elements of the adversarial network and requires solving an optimization problem that, for the classical WAN method, become ill-posed due to the presence of direct normalization, and is therefore subject to a possibly relevant error.
+If this error becomes comparable, or even dominant, compared to the value of the cost functional itself, the overall optimization procedure will lose effectiveness and likely display oscillations.
+To mitigate this phenomenon, developing more stable and accurate methods for evaluating the operator norm is crucial.
+In the framework of WAN, we propose two alternative ways of evaluating the operator, that avoid direct normalization and improve the overall convergence of the minimization procedure.

-We then exploit the results obtained in the framework of the solution of second-order elliptic PDEs with essential boundary conditions.
-These are notoriously challenging in our framework, as the construction of neural networks exactly vanishing on the boundary of a domain is extremely difficult, if not impossible.
-In contrast, standard techniques, such as Nitsche's method, that impose Dirichlet boundary conditions weakly rely on inverse inequalities that do not generally hold in the neural network framework.
+We then exploit the results for the second-order elliptic PDEs with essential boundary conditions.
+These are notoriously challenging as the construction of neural networks exactly vanishing on the boundary of a domain is extremely difficult, if not impossible.
+On the other hand, standard techniques, such as Nitsche's method, that impose Dirichlet boundary conditions weakly, rely on inverse inequalities that do not generally hold in the neural network framework.
 Adapting a strategy introduced, for finite elements, in \cite{DL20}, we propose to approximate the test space $H^1_0(\Omega)$ with a class of functions obtained by multiplying the elements of a given neural network class with a level set type weight, thus strongly enforcing the homogeneous boundary conditions on the test function class.
-Non-homogeneous boundary conditions are imposed by penalization with respect to a suitable boundary norm, and we can show that the resulting discrete schemes fall in our abstract setting, thus obtaining C\'ea's Lemma type quasi-optimal $H^1$ error bounds.
+Non-homogeneous boundary conditions are then imposed by penalization with a suitable boundary norm.
+We can show that the resulting discrete schemes fall in our abstract setting, thus obtaining C\'ea's Lemma type quasi-optimal $H^1$ error bounds.